 A Little About My Family History Journey!

-I have always been interested in my ancestry.
-This has come from the stories that my father has passed down to me.
-These stories had been passed through the generations on both his father and mother’s side.
+My ancestry interests me a lot.
+This inspiration has come from the stories that my father has passed down to me.
+These stories have gone through the generations on both his father and mother’s side.

 I also looked at other records that I found on Ancestry, as well as newspaper archives.
 I was able to gather even more information from an unlikely source…